molbiodiv/fennec/doc/user.rst

 It is also possible to upload the observation matrix of a project in tsv (tab separated values) format.
 No metadata can be included in this table, instead all metadata needs to be added afterwards.

-The process of uploading the observation tsv file and adding metadata is demonstrated with an example.
+The process of uploading the observation tsv file and adding metadata is demonstrated with an example (Warning: no real data, do not look for biological signals).
 Given your observation matrix stored in a file called :download:`otu_table.tsv <example/otu_table.tsv>` looks like this::

     #OTUId	Sample1	Sample2	Sample3	Sample4